Taps, hovers, screen transitions — your Adobe XD prototype keeps running in Figma!

 XD’s Auto-Animate corresponds to Figma’s Smart Animate, but the interpolation logic isn’t perfectly identical.
 The core principle — interpolating properties between same-named layers — is shared, so most cases land naturally, but complex path animations or transitions involving mask changes can diverge.

-This is the “how close can we get” battlefield, but at the property level (position, size, opacity, rotation, etc.) we reproduce things faithfully 🎯
+This is where the “how close can we get” question matters most, but at the property level (position, size, opacity, rotation, etc.) we reproduce things faithfully.

 ⚠️ Limits and scope (being upfront about it)